zenstackhq/zenstack-docs/blog/code-legacy/index.md

 ## The problem

-We are building a full-stack toolkit [ZenStack](https://zenstack.dev/?utm_campaign=devto&utm_medium=organic&utm_content=legacy) on top of Primsa with a powerful access control layer in the schema:
+We are building a full-stack toolkit [ZenStack](https://zenstack.dev/?utm_campaign=devto&utm_medium=organic&utm_content=legacy) on top of Prisma with a powerful access control layer in the schema:

 ```tsx
 model Post {